buwryme/VKIntox/README.md

 - **Multiple depth buffer resolve modes** and automatic picking
 - **A specialized setup for [Sober](https://vinegarhq.org/Home/index.html)**, an Android runtime that allows running Roblox on Linux

+These help form a post effects processing experience just like ReShade, but accessible to Linux.

 ### Depth Buffer

 The layer automatically picks a depth buffer that fits the game window, which in almost all cases works perfectly.